-Draft note: The rest of this chapter is very incomplete, and only contains a brief and informal talk about the issues I am facing right now.
-This is not the actual thesis-worthy text.
-All issues discussed were relevant as of 13.05.2025 In this chapter presents the method of evaluating the solution is presented, and the found qualities of the solution are discussed.
+Draft note: This chapter is very incomplete, and only contains a brief and informal talk about the issues I am facing right now.
+This is not the actual thesisworthy text.
+All issues discussed were relevant as of 13.05.2025

+In this chapter presents the method of evaluating the solution is presented, and the found qualities of the solution are discussed.